-Fire protection measures are recommended to both WC/Bathroom Vent and the Redundant Lobby ventilation systems to prevent the spread of fire.
+Fire protection measures are recommended to WC/Bathroom Vent to prevent the spread of fire.

-Fans - Replacement belts Year 1 Fans - Replacement due to age Year 6 Ductwork - Clean Year 1 Installation of Fire dampers Year 1 Communal Lobby Vent - Redundant Year 1
+Fans - Replacement estimate Year 6 Ductwork - Clean Year 1 Installation of Fire dampers Year 1

 Above Ground Drainage

 The main soil stacks appear to be in good condition and are unlikely to fracture as they are internally mounted.
 Many of the connections to the services have been altered during Kitchen and Bathroom fit-outs.
 The new connections are often carried out to a poor standard using fittings that are not suitable for Cast Iron connections.